JoshuaGrams/JoshuaGrams/noreaster-2018.md

 Oxygen Trail is an as-yet unreleased spare-time collaboration between Philippe Patenaude, Michael Ackerson, and Joshua Grams.
-It has written in the LÖVE 2D engine starting in late October of 2017.
+It has written in the L?VE 2D engine starting in late October of 2017.

 It's a lighthearted space adventure game loosely inspired by Oregon Trail and [Seedship](http://philome.la/johnayliff/seedship/play).
 Manage